darklang/docs/docs/first-function.md

 Functions do not live on the main canvas.
 They are reusable and can be called from any handler.

 This function does not have any parameters.
-When you add parameters, the editor will automatically create blanks for the arguments in all the call-sites.
+When you add parameters, the editor will automatically create blanks for the arguments everywhere the function is called.

 10. Go back to the primary canvas via the sidebar, the mini-map, or a reference on the right-hand-side of the function.
 Once back, create a new HTTP GET